community-z-users/czt/README.txt

 It includes the following sub-projects in the form of sub-directories in <CZT_HOME> (which is the directory where this README is in).
-Note that not all of these will be included in a given release.
+Note that not all of these may be included in a given release.

-admin/       Tools for administration, preparing releases, ... corejava/    Java AST classes for standard Z devtools/    Some libraries (java_cup etc.) and tables of Z characters doc/         General Documentation and Articles gaffe/       GUI-builder for Z animators gnast/       GeNerate AST classes (into corejava) from XML schemas jedit/       Support for editing Z with the JEdit editor modeljunit/  Model-based unit testing, used by ZLive. parser/      Parses and prints Z specs (various markups) into and from ZML rules/       Support for Z AST transformation rules (see doc/papers/rules) translators/ Various tools for translating into and from ZML typechecker/ Typechecks Z and Object-Z specifications web/         Sources to the czt.sourceforge.net web site zlive/       Z animator zml/         XML schemas for Z and several Z extensions, with examples
+admin/       Tools for administration, preparing releases, ... corejava/    Java AST classes for standard Z devtools/    Some libraries (java_cup etc.) and tables of Z characters doc/         General Documentation and Articles eclipse/     A CZT plugin for Eclipse (under development) gaffe/       GUI-builder for Z animators gnast/       GeNerate AST classes (into corejava and jaxb) from XML schemas jaxb/        Support classes for reading/writing Z XML files. jedit/       Several CZT plugins for the JEdit editor modeljunit/  Model-based unit testing, used by ZLive parser/      Parses and prints Z specs (various markups) into and from ZML rules/       Support for Z AST transformation rules (see doc/papers/rules) translators/ Various tools for translating into and from ZML typechecker/ Typechecks Z and Object-Z specifications util/        Support classes that are independent of Z web/         Sources to the czt.sourceforge.net web site zlive/       Z animator zml/         XML schemas for Z and several Z extensions, with examples

+Here are the dependencies between these projects: jaxb         uses:  util corejava     uses:  jaxb session      uses:  corejava parser       uses:  session, devtools (just devtools/cup_tum/build/src folder) typechecker  uses:  parser rules        uses:  typechecker zlive        uses:  typechecker, modeljunit gaffe        uses:  zlive jedit        uses:  ??? eclipse      uses:  ??? translators/z2b uses:  session, gaffe (just the generator part) translators/zeves uses: ???

 The file czt.properties controls various properties used for building and running czt software.
 Please have a look at this